-6.5 Web server installation options
+6.4 Web server installation options

-During the PEM server installation, you can specify your hosting preferences for the Apache web server.
+While installing the PEM server, you can specify your hosting preferences for the web server.
+For production environments, best practice is to have the PEM server and web server on separate hosts.

-PEM server and Apache web server on separate hosts
+PEM server and web server on separate hosts

-- 1. Install the PEM server on both the hosts.
-See Installing the PEM server. - 2.
-Configure the PEM server host by selecting the Database option on the first host. - 3.
-Configure an Apache web server by selecting the Web Services option on the second host.
+- Install the PEM server on both the hosts.
+See Installing the PEM server.
+Configure the PEM server host by selecting the Database option on the first host.
+Configure a web server by selecting the Web Services option on the second host.